 To increase the grams of protein in these protein bars, simply replace some of the rolled oats with more protein powder!
 I recommend trying 1/4 cup at a time to make sure the consistency of the protein bar “batter” is firm.

-How to Make No-Bake Oatmeal Protein Bars
+How to Make This Healthy Protein Bars Recipe

 Here’s a quick overview for how to make this No-Bake Oatmeal Protein Bars recipe in 10 minutes or less!